 Roy contracted COVID in 2020.
 Three ambulances were rushed to his home when he started extreme difficulty berating.
-They managed to stabilize him, and he was immediately admitted to intensive care in Cape Town.
-He managed to survive, but due to blood clots his leg had to be amputated.
+They stabilised him, and he was immediately admitted to intensive care in Cape Town.
+He managed to survive, but his leg had to be amputated due to blood clots.
 He lost his ability to read and write.

 Below are photos of Roy and his men!!
-He trained every one of them into some of the best butchers and processing men on earth!
+He trained them into some of the best butchers and processing men on earth!
 A finer team does not exist!
 I am honoured to know you!
 Roy, you are a legend!
 Covid is not getting you down!!
-Whatever life throws at you, you will triumph through the support of your amazing family and friends and your unmovable faith in God who is your keeper and rock!
+Whatever life throws at you, you will triumph through the support of your unforgettable family and friends and your unmovable faith in God, your keeper and rock!

 (c) eben van tonder